This Isn’t An Average Job – It’s A Very Unique Workplace

 The purpose of this Policies and Procedures manual is to establish guidelines for all staff members of Colorado Trails Ranch (CTR).
 The manual is not intended to be a contract.
 However, because of the changing nature of personnel relations and the need for possible exceptions, the manual does not and cannot set down each and every policy applicable to CTR staff.
 Furthermore, the Ranch Manager reserves the right to make changes in, or exceptions to, the personnel policies set forth in these Policies and Procedures.
 As Colorado is an “At-Will” employment state, all of CTR’s employees are employed “At-Will.”
 This means either an employee or CTR may terminate the employee’s employment with or without cause at any time, and without advance notice, procedure or formality.

 Our job is to make sure our guests have a fantastic vacation with positive, lasting memories.
 The ranch strives to portray a comfortable environment, and we expect staff members to conduct themselves in a professional manner.
 Staff members must be polite and courteous to guests at all times, and should not discuss issues regarding ranch business, management or other staff members with the guests.
-We expect our staff members to be courteous and friendly towards guests, but please do not fraternize with guests outside of ranch activiies.
+We expect our staff members to be courteous and friendly towards guests, but staff may not fraternize with guests outside of ranch activities.
 Guests are not permitted in staff housing or staff members’ personal vehicles.

 All staff members represent CTR when interacting with guests and the general public and should conduct themselves with the ranch’s best interests in mind.
 Your actions while working at CTR, both personal and professional, may enhance, maintain or damage the high standards that CTR has developed.
 This includes any postings on social media outlets, during and after your employment with the ranch.

-We have a very strong work ethic at the ranch and expect the same from our staff.
+A strong work ethic is fundamental to the successful operation of the ranch.
 When your job assignment is completed, we expect you to seek out your supervisor for further direction; there is always plenty of work to be done around the ranch.
 We depend on you to be at work on time.
-If you are late, it becomes a hardship on your coworkers and can compromise service to our guests.
-Because we feel you need your time off to recharge and rest, we do not allow part time jobs in addition to your ranch job.
+If you are late, it becomes a hardship on your co-workers and can compromise service to our guests.

-Staff members are welcome to go horseback riding and participate in other activities (rafting, shooting sports, lake trips, fishing) with our guests during your time off.
+Staff members are welcome to horseback ride and participate in other activities (rafting, shooting sports, lake trips, and fishing) with our guests during your time off.
 Participation in these activities is on a space available basis, and must be scheduled at least a day in advance.
-Staff members interested in riding must complete our riding orientation, follow the guidelines of our riding program and help in the barn with grooming, saddling and mucking stalls.
+Staff members interested in riding must complete our riding orientation, follow the guidelines of our riding program, and help in the barn with grooming, saddling, and mucking stalls.

-We offer a 10% discount for immediate family members if they wish to stay at the ranch during the summer and an additional 5% to our regular discount in September.
+We offer a 25% discount for immediate family members if they wish to stay at the ranch.
 This is based on a weekly stay and availability.
 If they are not staying on the ranch, your guests need to make arrangements to stay in town when they come to visit you and you should plan to spend time with them on your days off or break time.
 If you would like to bring guests to a meal, please get permission from the Ranch Manager.
-If a friend or family member is providing you with transportation to your summer job we will offer them a one night free stay at Colorado Trails Ranch.
+If a friend or family member is providing you with transportation to your summer job, we will offer them a one night free stay at Colorado Trails Ranch

 There are two telephone lines in the Staff Lounge that are reserved for use by all of our staff.
 Be sure to provide your friends and relatives with these numbers (970-247-9810 and 970-247-9818) should they wish to contact you or leave a message on the answering machines.
-They will be unable to contact you through either of the main phone numbers of the ranch (970-247-5055 and 800-323-3833 are reserved for ranch business use only).
+They will be unable to contact you through the main phone number of the ranch (970-247-5055 is reserved for ranch business use only).
 Also, please be considerate of fellow staff members by limiting your phone usage to no more than 10 minutes at a time.
-The staff telephone lines have unlimited domestic long distance.
-Cell service is very spotty and you should not count on using your cell phone on the ranch.
-We have a network extender for Verizon around the office and lodge area for cell phone usage after working hours.
+The staff telephone lines have unlimited domestic long distance service.
+Cell service is very spotty and you should not count on using your cell phones on the ranch.
+(Of course, you wouldn’t use one while working.)

 For mail, you may use the ranch address: (your name) c/o Colorado Trails Ranch,12161 CR 240, Durango, CO 81301 or get your own post office box.
 If you want your mail forwarded after you leave the ranch, a box of your own allows forwarding.

-CTR provides housing at no cost to its seasonal employees.
-Out of consideration to our property and to your roommates, no males are allowed in the female staff housing and no femailes are allowed in male staff housing.
+CTR offers dormitory style housing at no cost to its seasonal employees.
+Out of consideration to our property and to your roommates, no males are allowed in the female staff housing (Saloon and Barn) and no females are allowed in male staff housing (School House).

-Most staff members are living in new housing, and we expect you to take care of it.
+Housing has been recently replaced and we expect you to take care of it.
 The outside spaces around your housing (porches and lawns) are all in view of guests, and must always be presentable and free of trash and non-decorative items (coolers, interior furniture, clothing, etc.).
+This includes the staff lounge area.

-CTR managements may enter the premises at reasonable times for purposes of repairs or inspections.
+CTR management may enter the premises at reasonable times for purposes of repairs or inspections.
 CTR will attempt to notify the employee prior to entering the housing whenever possible.
+CTR also reserves the right to search the premises for suspected illegal contraband.

 Personal property should be insured by the employee through an insurance company of his/her choice.
 CTR does not provide renters’ insurance nor does it cover an employee’s personal property in its insurance policies.
-Employees who have valuable items such as jewelry or cameras may want to purchase their own additional coverage for such items.
+Employees who have valuable items such as jewelry or cameras may want to purchase their own additional coverage for such items or bring a lockbox.

 CTR provides washers and dryers in each dormitory, at no additional cost to employees.

 CTR provides meals at no cost to our staff.
-Such meals are eaten with our guests unless your job requires that ou work during normal meal times.
-We encourage you to interact with our guests during mealtimes, and allow no more than two staff members per table.
+Such meals are eaten with our guests unless your job requires that you work during normal meal times.
+We encourage you to interact with our guests during mealtimes.
+Staff must make an effort to sit with guests before sitting with other staff.
+If you notice a guest or two sitting with empty seats you should move from a staff table to sit with the guests.
 We are counting on you to uphold the ranch’s image so please be very conscious of your manners, arriving at meals on time, maintaining appropriate conversation and presenting a clean and neat appearance.
 Also be considerate of the staff members waiting on you, and if you see they need help at your table please pitch in.

 It has been a ranch tradition that when it is time to serve dessert, a staff person from each table will ask the others at the table if they may serve them coffee, just as you would at your own home.
-Our staff is served the same meals that our guests are served, and may not make special requests of our kitchen staff or prepare their own food.
+Our staff is served the same meals that our guests are served, and may not make special requests of our kitchen staff or prepare their own food to be eaten in the dining room.
 If you do not plan on being at dinner (and are not required to be there) you must advise the ranch manager or chef that morning at breakfast.

 In our communal setting, it is important to be considerate of not just each other but also of our guests and their privacy.
-Radios, MP3 Players and Walkmans are not allowed on the job.
-If you have ear buds on and music blaring, you cannot be aware of what is going on around you, and cannot hear if someone is calling you.
+Wearing ear buds and playing music on phones or other devices is not allowed on the job.
+If you have ear buds on, you cannot be aware of what is going on around you, and cannot hear if someone is calling you.
 Sound carries in our mountain setting, so be very conscientious about noise including loud voices and laughter, especially at night.

 Appearance and Attire